Magdalena Álvarez de Seminario

 Magdalena Álvarez de Seminario (born 10 May 1920) is an Argentine politician.
 She was elected to the Chamber of Deputies in 1951 as one of the first group of female parliamentarians in Argentina.

-Biography
+Life and career

 In the 1951 legislative elections she was a Female Peronist Party candidate in Buenos Aires Province and was 1 of the 26 women elected to the Chamber of Deputies.
 She remained in office until the Chamber was dissolved as a result of the Revolución Libertadora in September 1955.